A587 road

 The A587 is a road in England that runs from Blackpool to Fleetwood in Lancashire.

 The road runs a total distance of approximately 9.5 mi, largely on residential and commercial streets.
-It begins close to the Oxford junction in Marton, in the south-eastern part of Blackpool (53.8043°N 3.0246°W), as a turning off the A583, Preston New Road.
+It begins close to the Oxford Square junction in Marton, in the south-eastern part of Blackpool (53.8043°N 3.0246°W), as a turning off the A583, Preston New Road.
 It continues north, as South Park Drive and later East Park Drive, past Stanley Park and Blackpool Victoria Hospital for about 1.5 mi, until the Four Lane Ends roundabout.
 At this point, as St Walburga's Road, it continues north, and later becomes dual carriageway for 0.7 mi which forms a border between the suburbs of Layton and Grange Park.
 After the Plymouth Road roundabout, it crosses the railway close to Layton station, and continues north as Bispham Road for a further 1.4 mi, passing through the Warbreck area before reaching Bispham roundabout.